dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

   return userRec;
 }

-//An employee request to cancel the current assignment
-@PostApi('/respond/cancel')
-  static async cancelAssignment(ctxt: HandlerContext, name: string) {
-  await ctxt.invoke(RespondUtilities).employeeAbandonAssignment(name);
-  return Promise.resolve();
-}

 //An employee request to mark the current assignment as completed
 @PostApi('/respond/fixed')
 static async fixAlert(ctxt: HandlerContext, name: string) {
   await ctxt.invoke(RespondUtilities).employeeCompleteAssignment(name);
 }

-//An employee request to ask for more time (simple redirect to above)
-@PostApi('/respond/more_time')
-static async extendAssignment(ctxt: HandlerContext, name: string) {
-  ctxt.koaContext.redirect(`/assignment?name=${encodeURIComponent(name)}&more_time=true`);
-  return Promise.resolve();
-}
+//And so on for respond/cancel, respond/more_time, etc...
 ```

-The frontend at `app.html` is created to run `/assignment` in a loop, every half second or so, to show the assignment time countdown.
+The frontend at `app.html` calls `/assignment` in a loop, every half second or so, to show the assignment time countdown.
 In production, we recommend using DBOS primarily for the backend, with your frontend deployed elsewhere.

 ## 9. Trying out the App